ferringb/kube-lookout/README.md

 The following ENV variables are used:

 1. SLACK_TOKEN - A Slack Bot User OAuth Access Token - mandatory
-2. SLACK_CHANNEL - Slack channel, defaults to "#general"
+2. SLACK_CHANNEL - Slack channel, defaults to "#robot_dreams"
 3. CLUSTER_NAME - this is prefixed for most messages on slack, defaults to "Kubernetes Cluster"
 4. PROGRESS_IMAGE, OK_IMAGE, WARNING_IMAGE - the URLs of images used for the slack notifications.
 Defaults to kinda ugly creative commons images, but does the job. (dont use SVGs I learned.)